Lewis Strauss: Introduction to atomic energy

-Strauss's mother died of cancer in 1935, his father of the same disease in 1937.
+Strauss's mother died of cancer in 1935, and his father of the same disease in 1937.
 That and his early interest in physics led Strauss to establish a fund in their names, the Lewis and Rosa Strauss Memorial Fund, for physics research that could lead to better radiation treatment for cancer patients.
-The fund supported Arno Brasch, who was working on producing artificial radioactive material with bursts of X-rays.
+The fund supported the refugee German physicist Arno Brasch, who was working on producing artificial radioactive material with bursts of X-rays.
 Brasch's work was based on previous work with Leo Szilard, who saw in this work a possible means to developing an atomic chain reaction.
-Szilard had already foreseen that this could lead to an atomic bomb.
+Szilard already had foreseen that this could lead to an atomic bomb.
 Szilard persuaded Strauss to support him and Brasch in building a "surge generator".
 Strauss ultimately provided tens of thousands of dollars to this venture.

-Through Szilard, Strauss met other nuclear physicists such as Ernest Lawrence.
+Through Szilard, Strauss met other nuclear physicists, such as Ernest Lawrence.
 Strauss talked to scientists who had left Nazi Germany and learned about atom-related experiments that had taken place there.
 Szilard kept him up to date on developments in the area, such as the discovery of nuclear fission and the use of neutrons.
 In February 1940, Szilard asked him to fund the acquisition of some radium, but Strauss refused, as he had already spent a large sum.

 Strauss had no further direct involvement with atomic energy developments during the war.
 Indeed, he was frustrated by Harvey Hollister Bundy, his colleague from the Food Administration days, who kept Strauss away from information regarding the Manhattan Project.
 At the end of the war, when the first atomic bombs were ready for use, Strauss advocated to Forrestal dropping one on a symbolic target, such as a Japanese cedar grove near Nikkō, Tochigi, as a warning shot.
 In subsequent years Strauss would say in interviews, "I did my best to prevent it.
 The Japanese were defeated before the bomb was used."

 After the war, Strauss was the Navy's representative on the Interdepartmental Committee on Atomic Energy.
 Strauss recommended a test of the atomic bomb against a number of modern warships, which he thought would refute the idea that the atomic bomb made the Navy obsolete.
 His recommendation contributed to the decision to hold the mid-1946 Operation Crossroads tests, the first since the war, at Bikini Atoll.